Jkalna22/uf-technical-interview/README.md

 ## **Features**

 - Click on map markers to view crash event data.
+- Markers are colored by serverity of crash event.
 - Pagination on each vehicle associated with the crash event.
 - View crash severity through easy to read pie chart.
 - Extract average age of drivers through crash event data.